 Monaco

-Monaco, Nice and Cannes are part of the the Mediterranean coastline of the southeast corner of France and is one of the country's most popular tourist destinations, commonly known as the French Riviera.
+Monaco, Nice and Cannes are part of the Mediterranean coastline of the southeast corner of France and is one of the country's most popular tourist destinations, commonly known as the French Riviera.

 The French Riviera was arguably one of the world's first modern resort areas, although it has also been a popular with a plethora of artists and writers, including Pablo Picasso, Henri Matisse, Edith Wharton, Somerset Maugham, and Aldous Huxley, as well as wealthy Americans and Europeans.